FRACerqueira/PromptPlus/docs/apis/pplus.controls.icontrolprogressbar-1.md

 ### <a id="methods-width"/>**Width(Int32)**

 Define Width to ProgressBar.
-Default value is 80.
+Default value is 80.The value must be greater than or equal to 10.

 ```csharp
 IControlProgressBar<T> Width(int value)